Human rights in Western Sahara: Human rights

 Polisario has received criticism from the French organization France Libertes on its treatment of Moroccan prisoners-of-war, and on its general behaviour in the Tindouf refugee camps in reports by the European Strategic Intelligence and Security Center.
 A number of former members of Polisario who have joined Morocco accuse the organisation of abuse of human rights and sequestration of the population in Tindouf.

 During the war (1975–91), both sides accused each other of targeting civilians.
 Neither claim has met with support abroad.
 The USA, EU, AU and UN refused to include the Polisario Front on their lists of terrorist organizations.
 Polisario Front leaders maintain that they are ideologically opposed to terrorism, as they had condemned terrorist attacks and signed the "Convention on the Prevention and Combating of Terrorism", in the framework of the African Union.

-Human rights are repressed in the Moroccan-controlled territories of Western Sahara, according to Amnesty International in 2003 and Human Rights Watch in 2004.
-While the situation has improved since the early 1990s, the political liberalization in Morocco has not had the same effect on Western Sahara according to Amnesty International in 2004., when it comes to having a pro-independence position.
-There are allegations of police abuse and torture by Polisario-organisations., and suspected dissidents are harassed.
+Human rights are repressed in the Moroccan-occupied territories of Western Sahara, according to Amnesty International in 2003 and Human Rights Watch in 2004.
+While the situation has improved since the early 1990s, the political liberalization in Morocco has not had the same effect on Western Sahara according to Amnesty International in 2004, when it comes to having a pro-independence position.
+There are allegations of police abuse and torture by Polisario-organisations, and suspected dissidents are harassed.
 The United States State Department reported in 2000 that there were arbitrary arrests of Sahrawis and no organized labor.
 Prisoners of conscience were kept in squalid conditions according to Polisario-groups.
 Some Sahrawis also complain of systematic discrimination in favor of Moroccan settlers.

-The Moroccan response to the demonstrations of 2005 was very aggressive, and provoked international reactions.
+The Moroccan response to the demonstrations of 2005 was aggressive, and provoked international reactions.
 In a criticised mass trial in December 2005, 14 leading Sahrawi activists were sentenced to prison sentences; many more had previously been detained.
 Most of these prisoners were later released by royal decree in the spring of 2006, but some have since again been rearrested.